UMSpotifyChallenge/DatabaseAdapter/README.md

 # Spotify RecSys Challenge Data Analysis

+* For ACM RecSys Challenge 2018
-This rails project can be used to organize Million Playlist Data for ACM RecSys Challenge 2018 by Spotify.
+* Organize Million Playlist Data by Spotify
-Also, it can load and store audio features of tracks by using the Spotify Web API.
+* Load and store audio features of tracks using Spotify API
+* Prepare data in the format for higher order network and hypergraph